nashville-software-school/server-side-python-curriculum/book-2-database/chapters/PK_SQL_SELECT.md

 ## Request all Animals

-Open your API client and request all animals from http://localhost:8088/animals and verify that all five animals in the database get returned as JSON representations.
+Open your API client and request all animals from http://localhost:8088/animals and verify that all eight animals in the database get returned as JSON representations.

 ![](./images/postman-request-all-animals.gif)